Michael the Brave: Wallachia

 Not long after Michael became Prince of Wallachia, he turned against the Ottoman Empire.
 The next year he joined the Christian alliance of European powers formed by Pope Clement VIII against the Turks, and signed treaties with his neighbours: Sigismund Báthory of Transylvania, Aaron the Tyrant of Moldavia and the Holy Roman Emperor, Rudolf II (see Holy League of Pope Clement VIII).
 He started a campaign against the Turks in the autumn of 1594, conquering several citadels near the Danube, including Giurgiu, Brăila, Hârșova, and Silistra, while his Moldavian allies defeated the Turks in Iași and other parts of Moldavia.
 Mihai continued his attacks deep within the Ottoman Empire, taking the forts of Nicopolis, Ribnic, and Chilia and even reaching as far as Adrianople.

 In 1595, Sigismund Báthory staged an elaborate plot and had Aaron the Tyrant, voivode of Moldavia, removed from power.
-István Jósika (Báthory's chancellor and an ethnic Romanian) masterminded the operation. Ștefan Răzvan arrested Aron on charges of treason on the night of 24 April (5 May) and sent him to the Transylvanian capital at Alba Iulia (Gyulafehérvár) with his family and treasure.
+István Jósika (Báthory's chancellor and an ethnic Romanian) masterminded the operation. Ștefan Răzvan arrested Aron on charges of treason on the night of 24 April (5 May) and sent him to the Transylvanian capital at Gyulafehérvár with his family and treasure.
 Aron would die poisoned by the end of May in the castle of Vinc.
 Sigismund was forced to justify his actions before the European powers, since Aron had played an active role in the anti-Ottoman coalition.
-Later on, in the same city of Alba Iulia, Wallachian boyars signed a treaty with Sigismund on Michael's behalf.
-From the point of view of Wallachian internal politics, the Treaty of Alba Iulia officialized what could be called a boyar regime, reinforcing the already important political power of the noble elite.
+Later on, in the same city of Gyulafehérvár (Alba Iulia, in Romania of today), Wallachian boyars signed a treaty with Sigismund on Michael's behalf.
+From the point of view of Wallachian internal politics, the "Treaty of Gyulafehérvár" codified what could be called a boyar regime, reinforcing the already important political power of the noble elite.
 According to the treaty, a council of 12 great boyars was to take part alongside the voivode in the executive rule of the country.

 Boyars could no longer be executed without the knowledge and approval of the Transylvanian Prince and, if convicted for treason, their fortunes could no longer be confiscated.
 Apparently Michael was displeased with the final form of the treaty negotiated by his envoys, but was forced to comply.
 Prince Michael said in a conversation with the Polish envoy Lubieniecki: ... they did not proceed as stated in their instructions but as their own good required and obtained privileges for themselves.
 He would try to avoid the obligations imposed on him for the rest of his reign.

 During his reign, Michael relied heavily on the loyalty and support of a group of Oltenian lords, the most important of whom were Buzescu Brothers (Romanian: Frații Buzești) and his own relatives on his mother's side, the Cantacuzinos.
 He consequently protected their interests throughout his reign; for example, he passed a law binding serfs to lands owned by aristocrats.
-From the standpoint of religious jurisdiction, the Treaty of Alba Iulia had another important consequence: it placed all the Eastern Orthodox bishops in Transylvania under the jurisdiction of the Metropolitan Seat of Târgoviște.
+From the standpoint of religious jurisdiction, the Treaty of Gyulafehérvár had another important consequence: it placed all the Eastern Orthodox bishops in Transylvania under the jurisdiction of the Metropolitan Seat of Târgoviște.